riskinfo-lk/riskinfo_lk/README.rst

     $ sudo pip install ansible

-    .. note:: It is advisable to install ansible system wide using sudo
+Note: It is advisable to install ansible system wide using sudo

 Next you will need to install the ansible role for geonode::